adap/flower/doc/source/ref-changelog.md

 - **Fix spilling issues related to Ray during simulations** ([#1698](https://github.com/adap/flower/pull/1698))

-  While running long simulationa, `ray` was sometimes spilling huge amounts of data that would make the training unable to continue.
+  While running long simulations, `ray` was sometimes spilling huge amounts of data that would make the training unable to continue.
 This is now fixed! 🎉

 - **Add new example using** `TabNet` **and Flower** ([#1725](https://github.com/adap/flower/pull/1725))